lisaeisler/p8105_cpspine/report.md

 Children with cerebral palsy (CP) often present with a curvature of the spine, or scoliosis, as a result of abnormal muscle tone and postural weakness.<sup>[1](https://www.flintrehab.com/2019/cerebral-palsy-scoliosis/)</sup>
-When CP patients develop scoliosis (incidence ranges from 15%-80% of patients) it is called neuromuscular scoliosis.
-The clinical characteristics of this disease involve a deformity of the lumbar and thoracic spine, often accompanied by pelvic torque and postural problems, which leads to loss of function and often pain.
-Severe neuromuscular scoliotic curves (\>50 degrees) are difficult to control with braces, especially if they are rapidly growing.
+The clinical characteristics of this scoliosis in CP patients involve a deformity of the lumbar and thoracic spine often accompanied by pelvic torque and postural problems, which leads to loss of function and pain.
+Severe spinal curves (\>50 degrees) are difficult to control with braces, especially if they are rapidly growing.
 Surgical treatment is often the recommended intervention to prevent further deterioration of functional mobility, and improve quality of life.

 The surgical treatment of individuals with CP who present with severe neuromuscular scoliosis has been associated with peri- and postoperative